-We hope you enjoyed reading this blog, we had a blast writing it and reminiscing.
-As previously stated this was our first trip to Italy.
-Since then we have been to Naples and have a trip planned to Sorrento next year.
-I think its safe to say Italy has us hooked.
+We hope you enjoyed reading this post; we had a blast writing it and reminiscing.
+This was our first trip to Italy.
+Since then though we have been to Naples and have a trip planned for Sorrento next year.
+I think it’s safe to say Italy has us hooked.
 Leave your comments below as we would love to know what you think.
-Did you like our blog ?
-Are you planning on organising a surprise trip to Rome for your loved one or friend ?
-Hopefully this will give you a few ideas for your trip.
+Are you planning on organising a surprise trip to Rome or anywhere else for your loved one or friend?
+Hopefully, this will give you a few ideas for your next trip.
 Let us know in the comments.

 Since writing this blog we have travelled to Naples and Sorrento, links to these blogs you can find below.

-Advert – If you’re looking for good flight or package deals to Rome, try Travelscoop which lists the best offers from multiple sites https://travelscoop.co.uk
+Advert – If you’re looking for excellent flight or package deals to Rome, try Travelscoop which lists the best offers from multiple sites https://travelscoop.co.uk

 SUBSCRIBE TO OUR BLOG